VeraCologne/LearningBlog/content/posts/2021-11-12-cross-functional-teams.md

 ---
-title: "The One with Cross-functional teams"
+title: "The One with Cross-Functional Teams"
 date: 2021-11-12T15:10:53+01:00
 tags:
 - pragprogwrimo